renpy/renpy/sphinx/source/style.rst

     with None when it loses focus.
 If it returns a value other than None, the interaction returns that value

+.. style-property:: vertical boolean

+    If true, the text will be rendered vertically.

 .. _window-style-properties:

 Window Style Properties